libatomic/atomic-cli/README.md

 Import Stripe data from an export directory into a target Stripe account.
 Reads the `manifest.json` and JSONL files produced by `stripe export` and recreates objects in dependency order: products, prices, coupons, promotion codes, customers, then subscriptions.

 Products are imported with their original IDs preserved.
 If a product already exists in the target account (e.g. after a `--clean` re-import), the import automatically falls back to updating the existing product instead of failing.
-All imported objects receive `atomic:import_time` and `atomic:import_id` metadata fields for traceability.
+All imported objects receive `atomic:import:time` and an object-specific ID field (e.g. `atomic:import:product_id`, `atomic:import:customer_id`, `atomic:import:subscription_id`) in their Stripe metadata for traceability.
+When email rewriting is enabled, customers also receive `atomic:import:customer_email` with the original email address.

 ```bash
 atomic-cli stripe import --input <export-directory> [options]